 Important points to note are:

-- In brief, we do not guarantee that the information applies to every household in QLD.
+- In brief, we do not guarantee that the information applies to every household in Queensland.

 - Significantly, all dollar figures are including GST.